anasouardini/blog/src/pages/posts/remove-duplicates-from-a-javascript-array.md

 removeDuplicates(duplicatesArray);

-// [1, 2, 4, 6, '🗻']</code></pre>
+// [1, 2, 4, 6, '🗻']`</pre>

-so basically this function uses JS <code>map</code> to map through the array with duplicates and adds only unique elements to a new array.
+so basically this function uses JS `map` to map through the array with duplicates and adds only unique elements to a new array.

 ### using reduce